eldarion/eldarion-ajax/README.md

 This is the event that is triggered once the server receives a successful response (status code 200) from the server.
-You can handle this in order to providde your own processors if the ones that ship by default do not meet your needs.
+You can handle this in order to provide your own processors if the ones that ship by default do not meet your needs.

 Two arguments are passed with this event, the jQuery object for the node, and